kiswa/TaskBoard/README.md

         git clone https://github.com/kiswa/TaskBoard.git

 2. Install the PHP dependencies via composer.
-Open `TaskBoard/build/` in a terminal and run `.composer.phar install`
+Open `TaskBoard/build/` in a terminal and run `./composer.phar install`

 3. Open `TaskBoard/build/` in a terminal and run `./build-all`.